-- If you meet the eligibility guidelines, fully fund a Roth IRA for both you and, if you're married, your spouse.
+If you meet the eligibility guidelines, fully fund a Roth IRA for both you and, if you're married, your spouse.
 You'd need to check the contribution limits in effect in any given tax year.
 For example, in 2019, a married couple earning less than $135,000 in adjusted gross income can contribute up to $6,000 of earned income per spouse ($7,000 per spouse if 50+ years old).

-- Pay off any high-interest credit card debt, student loan debt, or other liabilities.
+> - Pay off any high-interest credit card debt, student loan debt, or other liabilities.
 Personally, I'd probably prioritize student loan debt because it can be the most difficult to discharge in bankruptcy.
-If something went wrong, being rid of it first could allow you to walk away in the most advantageous position.
 Keep at it until you are debt-free and stop adding to it at nearly all costs.

-- Circle back around and contribute to your and your spouse's 401(k) accounts up to the maximum amount permitted by your plan or the tax regulations.
+> - Circle back around and contribute to your and your spouse's 401(k) accounts up to the maximum amount permitted by your plan or the tax regulations.

-- If you're really serious about retirement saving, look into a strategy that involves using HSA (Health Savings Accounts) as another type of de facto IRA on top of your Roth IRA.
+> - If you're serious about retirement saving, look into a strategy that involves using HSA (Health Savings Accounts) as another type of de facto IRA on top of your Roth IRA.

-- Begin building assets in fully taxable brokerage accounts, dividend reinvestment plans, directly held mutual fund accounts, or even buying other cash-generating assets that are within your area of expertise; e.g., a real estate investor could purchase apartment buildings, office buildings, industrial warehouses.
+> - Begin building assets in fully taxable brokerage accounts, dividend reinvestment plans, directly held mutual fund accounts, or even buying other cash-generating assets that are within your area of expertise.
+For example, a real estate investor could purchase apartment buildings, office buildings, industrial warehouses.
 Alternatively, you might consider funding a college 529 savings plan for your children and/or grandchildren.

-By behaving this way, you achieve several things:
+> By behaving this way, you achieve several things:

-- You minimize your tax bill, which means more money in your own pocket.
+> - You minimize your tax bill, which means more money in your own pocket.